bkcetinkaya/bkcetinkaya.github.io/_posts/2025-02-11-Botstrap Circuit For High Side MOSFETs.md

 In the inital state, the BJT is turned on.
 The gate of the high side MOSFET is at 0V.
 Bootstrap capacitor charges to VCC through the diode.
-The load is connected to ground through the low-side MOSFET, so the source of the MOSFET is at ground potential.
+The load is connected to ground, so the source of the MOSFET is at ground potential.